Jan Palach (film): Plot

 The film chronicles the life of Jan Palach from childhood until his death in 1969.

 The film starts during Palach's childhood.
-Palach gets lost in the woods and wanders in snow while his family tries to find him.
+He gets lost in the woods and wanders in snow while his family tries to find him.
 The film then cuts to 1967 when Palach goes on a student work trip to Kazakhstan.
 He befriends a young Russian who gets in trouble, but Palach stands up for him against his superior.
-Palach then visits France along with his friends.
-He enjoys his time there until he finds out about the Warsaw Pact invasion of Czechoslovakia which shocks him.
-Palach decides to return to Czechoslovakia.
-He hears about the self-immolation of Ryszard Siwiec.
-Palach participates in a strike against invasion and tries to be active but is disappointed with the passiveness of society.
+The Warsaw Pact invasion of Czechoslovakia start when Palach his with his family in Všetaty.
+He goes to Prague where he participate in street demonstrations.
+Palach then visits France and learn about the self-immolation of Ryszard Siwiec.
+Palach returns to Czechoslovakia.
+He participates in a strike against the invasion and tries to be active.
+He is soon disappointed with the passiveness of society.
 He eventually decides to self-immolate himself against the invasion.
 The film ends with a shot of his burnt face.